-The “Oculus” is the core of the new World Trade Center transportation center.
+The “Oculus” is the core of the new World Trade Center transportation center in NYC.
 Completed in 2016, the hub serves a quarter of a million commuters daily and millions of visitors annually.
-But this new station stop is more than just a spot for those traveling through.
+But this station stop is more than just a spot for those traveling through.
 It’s designed by acclaimed Spanish architect Santiago Calatrava.
-While it took more than 12 years to create and was criticized as a symbol of excess, the Oculus is now a site to be seen.
+While it took more than 12 years to create and was criticized as a symbol of excess, the Oculus at Ground Zero is now a site to be seen and photographed.

 World Trade Center Transportation Hub

 It took more than 12 years to rebuild the World Trade Center transportation hub, which was destroyed when terrorists attacked the United States on September 11, 2001.
 But the new train station emerged as an atypical architectural monument and transit hub.
 It is a centerpiece of light, art, beauty and hope.

 While heading to downtown New York City and visiting the 9/11 Memorial & Museum, don’t miss this spot.
 It’s free to visit.
 It offers a refuge from the cold or hot weather for tourists and New Yorkers alike.

 If you are using the World Trade Center concourse for its subway lines, you’ll be able to connect to 11 of them!
 There are several ways to get to the World Trade Center station from any point in New York City.
 The World Trade Center Cortlandt subway station is located under the intersection of Greenwich Street and Cortlandt Way within the World Trade Center.
 You can also grab a PATH train, get to the Battery Park City Ferry Terminal in lower Manhattan and more.

 The Oculus from the Outside